Looking after your own mental health and wellbeing

 - It can be tempting to constantly check the news during times like this.
 But if you notice this is having a negative impact on your mental health or how you feel, then try limiting how often you check the news or make sure that you only check reputable sources such as Public Health England, the Department of Health and Social Care or NHS England.
 You can also instead try to focus on positive news, including how communities are coming together to support each other and acts of kindness from both individuals and companies.

 - Keep active!
-From exploring your local countryside, following restrictions at your local gym or fitness centre, to NHS gym-free workouts and millions of exercise classes on YouTube; there are many opportunities to keep active and safe for most ages and abilities
+From exploring your local countryside, following guidance at your local gym or fitness centre, to NHS gym-free workouts and millions of exercise classes on YouTube; there are many opportunities to keep active and safe for most ages and abilities

 - Try and establish a routine, whether you live alone or with other people.
 You could go for a walk first thing in the morning in place of your usual commute if working from home, or speak to a family member at a set time each day on FaceTime.
 It’s also important to try to keep usual bed and meal times